amplab/training/ampcamp/succinct.md

 ## Querying Succinct RDDs

-Let us make sure that SuccinctKVRDD contains all the documents in the original uncompressed RDD:
+Given the compressed SuccinctKVRDD from above, we can now execute the same queries that we executed on the original RDD above.
+Let us start by ensuring that SuccinctKVRDD contains all the documents in the original uncompressed RDD:

 <div class="codetabs">
 <div data-lang="scala" markdown="1">